Frequently Asked Questions

 I'll give you simple, practical suggestions based on your brain map — breathing techniques, sleep hygiene adjustments, basic nervous system regulation practices.
 We'll also look at lifestyle factors that support or undermine your progress — movement, relationships, community.
 Nothing complicated, just targeted adjustments.

 As your nervous system strengthens, some people find they need less pharmaceutical support over time.
 I'm not a medical doctor and cannot advise you on medications — that conversation belongs with your prescribing physician.
-But I can tell you that as your brain learns to regulate itself more effectively, the need for external support often shifts.
+But I can tell you that as your brain learns to regulate and recover more effectively, the need for external support often shifts.
 Any medication changes should always be coordinated with your prescribing physician.

-Coaching Questions
+Resilience Coaching

 How is coaching different from therapy?

 Coaching and therapy are fundamentally different relationships with different scopes, obligations, and regulatory frameworks.
 Therapy addresses mental health conditions, trauma, and psychological dysfunction.
 It is a licensed clinical relationship governed by state law and ethical codes.
 Coaching is not therapy.
 It does not diagnose, treat, or address mental health conditions.
 The Junction is a structured methodology for people who are functional and ready to build — not people who are in crisis or need clinical support.
-If you are unsure which is appropriate for where you are, the discovery conversation will clarify that.
+If you are unsure which is appropriate for where you are, our discovery conversation will clarify that.

 What makes this different from other coaching?

-No. Most clients come in knowing very little about philosopy.
+No. Most clients come in knowing very little about philosophy.
 That's fine.
 The methodology is designed to be accessible regardless of philosophical background.
 All you do need is intellectual curiosity, a willingness to question your assumptions, and a genuine commitment to doing the work.
 The philosophy will take care of itself.

 What does a typical session look like?

-Sessions are 60 minutes, conducted via telehealth or in person at my Sandy Springs office.
+Sessions are 60 minutes, conducted online or in person at my Sandy Springs office.
 Each session follows the week's curriculum — we review your practice from the previous week, work through the week's core concept, and build your practice for the following week.
 This is an active process, you are expected to commit to work outside of sessions.
-We will examine your time management practices and come up with a plan if any adjustment are necessary.
+We will examine your time management practices and come up with a plan if any adjustments are necessary.
 You will be challenged, questioned, and held accountable.

 Still have questions?